khairufde/Mining_Pokemon_Data/README.md

-<h1>Pokemon Data ETL: First 15 Pokemon Data Mining Using PokeAPI, Pandas, and SQLite</h1>
+<h1>Pokemon Data ETL: First 15 Pokemon Data Mining Using <a href="https://pokeapi.co/docs/v2">PokeAPI</a>, Pandas, and SQLite</h1>

 <h2>Description</h2>
-In this project, I demonstrate my ability to extract, transform, and load (ETL) data to analyze the first 15 Pokemon from the PokeAPI.
+In this project, I demonstrate my ability to extract, transform, and load (ETL) data to analyze the first 15 Pokemon from the <a href="https://pokeapi.co/docs/v2">PokeAPI</a>.
 The project involves scraping data from the PokeAPI, transforming it to fit my data architecture, loading it into an SQLite database, and answering the following questions:

 - <b>What is the average weight of the Pokemon by type?</b>
 - <b>List the highest accuracy move by Pokemon type!</b>